-School begins promptly at 8:30 a.m., and ends at 3:09 p.m.
-It is school policy to provide supervision in the schoolyard only after 8:15a.m.
-Parents should not send or drop children off in schoolyard before 8:15 a.m.
-All children should be picked up promptly by 3:09 p.m.
-We expect all drivers near the school to follow road safety procedures and the school requested traffic pattern.
+School begins promptly at 8:50 a.m., and ends at 3:29 p.m.
+It is school policy to provide supervision in the schoolyard only after 8:30a.m.
+Parents should not send or drop children off in the schoolyard before 8:30 a.m.
+All children should be picked up promptly by 3:29 p.m.
+We expect all drivers near the school to follow road safety procedures and the school requested traffic pattern numbers in the schoolyard.